nssilva/XST/README.md

 	}
 ```

-Writes text to the screen at a gifven x and y coords.
+Writes text to the screen at a given x and y coords.

 Example:
 ```javascript